awpala/my-omscs-notes/cs-6290/06-ilp.md

 CPI = 3 cycles / 5 instructions = 0.6
 ```

-Additionally, with an added dependency between `I2` and `I3` (denoted by red in the figure shown above), there is now full RAW dependency across all five instructions (i.e,. all five cycles are required to perform all five instructions), resulting in the following:
+Additionally, with an added dependency between `I2` and `I3` (denoted by red in the figure shown above), there is now full RAW dependency across all five instructions (i.e., all five cycles are required to perform all five instructions), resulting in the following:

 ```
 CPI = 5 cycles / 5 instructions = 1